 Our Technology

-While originally developed for permanently anchoring synthetic implants with surrounding tissue, we have gradually extended the use of the EverMatrix™ to support additional uses.
+While originally developed for permanently anchoring synthetic implants to surrounding tissue, we have gradually extended the use of the EverMatrix™ to support additional use cases.
 It is poised to impact implant design and enable new solutions in diversified fields of medicine.

 CORNEAT EVERMATRIX